9beach/jech-set-theory-solutions/chap-04.md

 **_Proof._**&nbsp;$\quad$Cantor set is the intersection
 $C=\bigcap_{n=0}^\infty C_n$ where $C_n$ is some finite union of closed intervals.
-Thus $C$ is a intersection of closed set and so closed.
+Thus $C$ is a intersection of closed set, and so closed.
 Let $x\in C$ and $\epsilon >0$.
 Fix $n$ so large that $1/3^n<\epsilon$. $x$ lies in one of intervals of
 $C_n$, and the end-points of the interval is in $C$.
 In this way,